 8 Fascinating Facts About Richard Pryor

-Richard Pryor, who would have turned 77 years old today, is considered by many to be the greatest stand-up comedian of all time.
+Richard Pryor, who was born on December 1, 1940, is considered by many to be the greatest stand-up comedian of all time.
 Jerry Seinfeld referred to him as “the Picasso of our profession.”
 Chris Rock has called him comedy’s Rosa Parks.
 Yet the indelible mark Pryor made on the world of comedy only tells part of his story.

 Like his career in the spotlight, Pryor’s world offstage was also highly compelling and full of shocking turns.
 He’s one of those people whose real life was so off-the-wall at times that it becomes tough to separate fact from fiction.
 Here are just a few stories about the brilliant and chaotic life of the great Richard Pryor.